ishita-goyal-019/Prime_Video_Analysis/README.md

 ## 📋 Overview
 * Data extraction from Kaggle
 * Data preprocessing to ensure accuracy and consistency
-* Exploratory Data Analysis using Python libraries like NumPy, Pandas, Seaborn, and Matplotlib
 * Uncovering insights into user engagement, content preferences, and more
 * User segmentation using clustering techniques
 * Providing implications for content creators and marketers